-The slam-proof lid is a nice touch for a top loader, and this model also comes with LG's LoDecibel Quiet Operation, so it's a great fit for laundry rooms near living areas.
+The slam-proof lid is a nice touch for a top loader, and this model also comes with LG's TrueBalance™ Anti-Vibration System, so it's a great fit for laundry rooms near living areas.

 Cycles & Options:

 What can you get at a similar price point from Speed Queen?
 The Speed Queen TR5003WN is a commercial-grade washing machine that has been designed to last longer than most other machines and can handle almost any wash load.
 This is their mid-tier model and one of our best sellers.
-The build is absolutely solid: a 1-horsepower motor plus a solid mount suspension system with a full steel base and heavy-duty springs provides best-in-class out-of-balance performance and decreases vibration.
+The build is absolutely solid: a 1-horsepower motor plus a solid mount suspension system with a full steel base and heavy-duty springs provide best-in-class out-of-balance performance and decrease vibrations.
 The max spin speed is 820 RPM - a standout among agitator washers!

 All of Speed Queen's machines are tested to 10,400 cycles - enough cycles to last you 25 years!
-Their industry-leading warranty covers five full years parts and labor as well for true peace of mind plus a lifetime parts warranty on the wash tub and outer tub.
+Their industry-leading warranty covers five full years on parts and labor for true peace of mind plus a lifetime parts warranty on the wash tub and outer tub.

 Cycles & Options: